Energy Benchmarking Requirements

 2. Have data verified by a Recognized Data Verifier the first year and every three years thereafter;

-3. Report data to the County annually for public disclosure;
+3. Report data to the County annually;

 4. Meet long-term site energy use intensity building energy performance standards (BEPS).